urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Standard**

-Fortran 2008 and later.
-With DISTANCE or FAILED argument, TS 18508 or later
+Fortran 2008 .
+With DISTANCE or FAILED argument, TS 18508

 ### **See Also**